zyni2001/ARGS/README.md

-# UGS Node Classification on Cora, Citeseer, PubMed Datasets
+# ARGS Node Classification on Cora, Citeseer Datasets

 ## Requirements
 The following packages are needed to run the scripts: